Academic Labs Secures $3.2M To Revolutionize Educational Resource Sharing With Web3, $AAX Listing By 11Th Nov 2024

-(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Nov.
-13, 2024 (GLOBE NEWSWIRE) -- Academic Labs, an EdTech project leveraging Web3 technology to empower students and content creators, has recently completed its first fundraising round, raising an impressive $3.2 million.
-The round was led by HTX Ventures and several famous prestigious institutions.
+Academic Labs, an EdTech project leveraging Web3 technology to empower students and content creators, has recently completed its first fundraising round, raising an impressive $3.2 million.
+The round was led by HTX Ventures, UOB Ventures Management, Signum Fund, Widus Partner, and DWF Ventures, along with several other prestigious institutions.
+In addition to the funding, Academic Labs has been selected for incubation by the Asia Token Fund and the Blockchain For Goods association under Bybit Web3.

 The project has also unveiled partnerships with over 20 leading Web3 projects and institutions, granting Academic Labs access to a combined community of more than 2 million users.